envoyproxy/nighthawk/README.md

      The number of seconds that the test should run.
 Default: 5.

    --connections <uint32_t>
-     The number of connections per event loop that the test should maximally use.
+     The maximum allowed number of concurrent connections per event loop.
      HTTP/1 only.
 Default: 1.

    --rps <uint32_t>
      The target requests-per-second rate.
 Default: 5.